h3sventures/h3s-pdf-ui-sdk/README.md

 - Built-in licensing validation using an embedded public key PEM (`h3s-pdf-ui-sdk.pem`).
 - Optional logging with configurable subsystem and level.

-> Note: This README reflects the public surface summarized by the package and prior usage notes.
-If any type names differ in your binary, please share the symbol list and we will align the documentation precisely.

 ## Requirements

 - iOS 16.0+ / iPadOS 16.0+